codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 }
 ```

 **Note** that upon successful reload, we must also signal that the refresh has completed by calling `setRefreshing(false)`.
-Also note that you should **clear out old items** before appending the new ones d
+Also note that you should **clear out old items** before appending the new ones during a refresh.
-ng a refresh.

 ### Using with Paging Library

 If you are using SwipeRefreshLayout with Android's new [[Paging Library|Paging Library Guide]], the data sources used to provide data to the RecyclerView need to be invalidated.
 Review [[this guide|https://guides.codepath.com/android/Paging-Library-Guide#using-with-swiperefreshlayout]] for more information.

-## SwipeRefreshLayout with ListView
+## SwipeRefreshLayout with ListView (deprecated)

+**Note**: `ListView` is an old UI component that is no longer used in modern Android applications.
+Only refer this guide if you intend to update some old code that still relies on ListView.

 ### Step 1: Setting SwipeRefreshLayout